 Although the Adelphi Terrace was demolished in the 1930s, the name lives on with the nearby Adelphi Theatre and the new Adelphi building, a striking Art Deco creation.
 The surrounding roads – Adam Street, John Adam Street and Robert Street – are named after the architects.

 - 10 Adam Street, Westminster, WC2N 6AA.
 Nearest station: Charing Cross, Embankment or Temple.

 For more of Metro Girl’s history posts, click here.

-Posted on 15 July 2016, in History, London, Tourist Attractions and tagged 10 Adam Street, london, The Strand.
+Posted on 15 Jul 2016, in History, London, Tourist Attractions and tagged London, The Strand.
 Bookmark the permalink.
 Comments Off on Photo Friday: Have an ‘appointment with the PM’ at 10 Adam Street.